 Consumer Debt Continues to Fall with Mortgages Leading the Way

-Consumer debt declined in the third quarter, largely due to decreasing mortgage debt throughout the nation, according to the latest Quarterly Report on Household Debt and Credit released by the Federal Reserve Bank of New York.
+decreasing mortgage debt throughout the nation, according to the latest Quarterly Report on Household Debt and Credit released by the Federal Reserve Bank of New York.

 After decreasing by $74 billion in the third quarter, consumer debt now stands at about $11.31 trillion.
 This is 0.7 percent below last quarter and continues a downward trend of almost four years.